-Where the agreement contains hard-core restraints (see question

-15), the safe harbour created by the Vertical Block Exemption will not apply at all.
+Where the agreement contains hard-core restraints (see question 15), the safe harbour created by the Vertical Block Exemption will not apply at all.
 This means that lesser restraints in the agreement that would otherwise have benefited from the certainty of protection provided by the Vertical Block Exemption will not be able to benefit from such protection.

-Finally, if certain lesser restraints are included in the vertical agreement (ie, non-compete clauses exceeding five years in duration, post-term non-compete obligations, and restrictions obliging members of a selective distribution system not to stock the products of an identified competitor of the supplier), these restraints themselves may be unenforceable.
-However, where these lesser restraints are included, they will not prevent the rest of the agreement benefiting from the Vertical Block Exemption's safe harbour.
+Finally, if certain lesser restraints are included in the vertical agreement (ie, non-compete obligations exceeding five years in duration, post-term non-compete obligations, and restrictions obliging members of a selective distribution system not to stock the products of an identified competitor of the supplier), these restraints themselves may be unenforceable.
+However, unlike hard-core restraints, these lesser restraints can be severed from the agreement, and so the inclusion of these lesser restraints will not preclude the rest of the agreement from benefiting from the Vertical Block Exemption's safe harbour.